 Wood- and Barrel-Aged Pale to Amber Beers are pale to copper.
 For purposes of competition these wood-aged beers have color less than 18 SRM or 36 EBC, and contain alcohol less than 5.2% abw or 6.5% abv.
-Darker woodaged beers (>18 SRM or >36 EBC) or higher alcohol wood-aged beers (>5% abw or >6.25% abv) of any color would be more appropriately considered as other beer styles.
+Darker woodaged beers (>18 SRM or >36 EBC) or higher alcohol wood-aged beers (>5.2% abw or >6.5% abv) of any color would be more appropriately considered in other wood-aged beer categories.
 Any lager, ale or hybrid beer in the appropriate color range, either a traditional style or a unique experimental beer, can be aged for a period of time in a wooden barrel or in contact with wood.
 Primary character of the original beer style may or may not be apparent.
 These beers are aged with the intention of imparting the particularly unique character of the wood and/or what has previously been in the barrel; but, wood aged is not necessarily synonymous with imparting wood-flavors.
 New wood character can be characterized as a complex blend of vanillin and/or other unique wood character.
 Used sherry, rum, bourbon, scotch, port, wine and other barrels are often used, imparting complexity and uniqueness to beer.
 Ultimately a balance of flavor, aroma and mouthfeel are sought with the marriage of new beer with wood and/or barrel flavors.
 Wood-Aged Pale to Amber Beers may or may not have Brettanomyces character.
-Fruited or spiced beer that are wood and barrel aged would also be appropriately entered in this category.
-Sour wood-aged beer of any color are outlined in other categories.
+For purposes of competition fruited or spiced pale to amber beer that is wood and barrel aged would also be appropriately entered in this category.
+Sour wood-aged beers of any color would more appropriately be considered Wood-Aged Sour Beer.
 Body is variable with style.
-The brewer should explain the special nature of the beer to allow for accurate judging.
-Comments could include: type of wood used (new or old, oak or other wood type), type of barrel used (new, port/whiskey/wine/sherry/other), base beer style or achieved character.
-Beer entries not accompanied by this information will be at a disadvantage during judging.
+A statement provided by the brewer identifying a classic or other beer style, type and condition of wood, previous liquid in the barrel, and any other ingredients used is essential for accurate assessment at competitions.

-Original Gravity (°Plato) Varies with style (Varies with style) • Apparent Extract/Final Gravity (°Plato) Varies with style (Varies with style) • Alcohol by Weight (Volume) 3.00% - 5.20% (3.75% - 6.50%) • Bitterness (IBU) (Varies with style) • Color SRM (EBC) 4 - 18 (8 - 36)
+Original Gravity (°Plato) Varies with style (Varies with style) ● Apparent Extract/Final Gravity (°Plato) Varies with style (Varies with style) ● Alcohol by Weight (Volume) 3.00% - 5.20% (3.75% - 6.50%) ● Bitterness (IBU) Varies with style ● Color SRM (EBC) 4 - 18 (8 - 36)